I Want To...

 Dr. Frederic Askin is a professor of pathology at the Johns Hopkins University School of Medicine.
 His area of clinical expertise includes pulmonary disease, pediatric neoplasia, pediatric lung disease, pathology and lung cancer.

-A recognized authority in pediatric and adult lung pathology with more than 30 years of experience in the field, Dr. Askin serves as the director of surgical pathology and as chief of pathology at the Johns Hopkins Bayview Medical Center.
+A recognized authority in pediatric and adult lung pathology with more than 30 years of experience in the field, Dr. Askin serves as the director of surgical pathology at the Johns Hopkins Bayview Medical Center.

 Dr. Askin earned his M.D. from the University of Virginia School of Medicine.
 He completed residencies at the Johns Hopkins Hospital, and Washington University School of Medicine.
 He performed a fellowship in surgical pathology at Washington University School of Medicine and a fellowship in environmental pathology at the University of California San Diego School of Medicine.